The main regulations governing designs in Poland are:

 The Industrial Property Law does not provide protection for unregistered designs.
 Unregistered designs can be protected under the EU Community Designs Regulation for a period of three years from the date on which the design is first made available to the public in the European Union.
 An unregistered Community design must meet the same novelty and individual character requirements as a registered Community design and must be disclosed to the public in such a way that in the normal course of trade the disclosing event (publication, exhibition, use in trade or other disclosure) could reasonably have become known within the relevant sectors.
 An unregistered Community design enables the rights holder to prohibit unauthorised third-party use of the design only if the contested use results from copying.

 An unregistered design may also be protected under the Copyright Law or Unfair Competition Law, provided that the conditions specified in these laws are met.

 A design application in Poland can be filed with the Patent Office by the applicant or its representative.
-Foreign applicants must be represented by a Polish patent attorney.
 A power of attorney is required, plus a document proving the capacity of the person who signed the power of attorney to represent the applicant.